 - International Governance provides the broad substantive framework for the study of public affairs in the context of globalization.
 It identifies and explores major international policy issues and policy context, with an analytical emphasis on domestic and international public, private, and non-governmental influences in governance.

-- Intro to Statistical Methods for Public Policy Analysis, Macroeconomic Policy and International Financial Regulation, and Microeconomic Policy Analysis develop competence in important analytic tools for the study of international public affairs.
+- Intro to Statistical Methods for Public Policy Analysis, Macroeconomic Policy and International Financial Regulation, Trade, Competition, and Governance in a Global Economy, and Microeconomic Policy Analysis develop competence in important analytic tools for the study of international public affairs.
 Students learn how to assess policy responses to macroeconomic events, evaluate implications of policies for efficiency and equity, and employ basic statistical methods to interpret and present quantitative data relevant to policy considerations.
+Students have the option to choose between Macroeconomic Policy and International Financial Regulation or Trade, Competition, and Governance in a Global Economy.

 - Policy Analysis for International Public Affairs